baratine/tutorials/08-pubsub/README.rst

 Conclusion
 ----------
-You have just built a publish/subscribe service that serves a cross-platform of clients.
+You have just built a publish/subscribe service that serves cross-platform clients.
 You may continue below for more advanced cases.